jiehuaou/demo-discovery-kv-circuit-retry/discovery-client-lb/readme.md

 spring cloud load-balancer can not fetch service instance list or even fetch the unhealthy instance.

-### fix : map your host.domain to 127.0.0.1 in System32/drivers/etc/hosts
+### fix : map your host.domain to 127.0.0.1 in System32/drivers/etc/hosts, such as
 ```
 127.0.0.1  ESPNW0802.abchome.net (your host.domain name)
 ```
 > consul try to register instance with host.domain format,
-> and ServiceInstanceListSupplier try to ressolve it back to IP,
+> and ServiceInstanceListSupplier try to resolve it back to IP,
 > which can cause unknown IP.
 >